swiftlang/swift-evolution/proposals/0403-swiftpm-mixed-language-targets.md

 - Enable package authors to expose non-public headers to their mixed target's Swift implemention.
-- Investigate uses cases for extending mixed language target support to currently unsupported types of targets (e.g. executables).
+- Extend mixed language target support to currently unsupported types of targets (e.g. executables).
 - Extend this solution so that all targets are mixed language targets by default.
 This could simplify the implemention as language-specific types like `ClangTarget`, `SwiftTarget`, and `MixedTarget` could be consolidated